The diagrams on this page were made using an N scale Kato Unitrack template in the RailModeler track layout software package.

 Semi-Circles Don't Look Realistic

 A semi-circle is a 180-degree turn that has a constant radius.
-When you buy a train set, you get a number of straight track segments and enough curves to make two 180 degree turns.
+When you buy a train set, you get several straight track segments and enough curves to make two 180 degree turns.
 These are used to make what model railroaders call an oval.
 Strictly speaking, this isn't really an oval; a true oval has no straight line segments.
 (See geometry reference links below).

 04 of 06